microsoft/SynapseML/website/versioned_docs/version-0.9.5/reference/contributing_guide.md

 -   Preferably, get started by tackling existing issues to get yourself acquainted with the library source and the process.
--   Open an issue, or comment on an existing issue to discuss your contribution and design, to ensure your contribution is a good fit and doesn't duplicate on-going work.
+-   To ensure your contribution is a good fit and doesn't duplicate on-going work, open an issue or comment on an existing issue.
+In it, discuss your contribution and design.
 -   Any algorithm you're planning to contribute should be well known and accepted for production use, and backed by research papers.
--   Algorithms should be highly scalable and suitable for very large datasets.
+-   Algorithms should be highly scalable and suitable for massive datasets.
 -   All contributions need to comply with the MIT License.
 Contributors external to Microsoft need to sign CLA.